|The I Like Fun Album Cover:|

 FINALLY, ON I LIKE FUN

 I Like Fun is an intelligent, pleasant-sounding coping mechanism.
+It's a pill, but it's a good one.
 Unless you're not scared like the rest of us, in which case, it is an ironic commentary on America's current neuroses.
 It stands up to the finest of their previous albums.

 Buy I Like Fun by They Might Be Giants and also go see them on tour.
 They're well worth it.